vojtechruz/spring-web-cert-notes-4.2/README.md

 - On class level on @Configuration class
 - Customisation - @Configuration class implements WebMvcConfigurer
     - Or for convenience extends WebMvcConfigurerAdapter, which implements given interface with empty methods
-    - Methods - addInterceptors, addResourceHandlers (similiar to `<mvc:resource>`), configureDefaultServletHandling, addControllers, configureContentNegotiation
+    - Methods - addInterceptors, addResourceHandlers (similar to `<mvc:resource>`), configureDefaultServletHandling, addControllers, configureContentNegotiation
 - Not specified by Spring Boot, but similar config is; Should not be specified when using Boot; If specified boot skips mvc autoconfiguration and needs to be done manually

 ----------------